Provincial Lived Experience Advisory

 The Lived Experience Café is inviting voices of the lived experience from across the province of Ontario to share their input and suggestions for change.

-Along with her ongoing work with the SE Ontario Lived Experience Network, Sharon Osvald is now working as the (Provincial) BSO Lived Experience Faciltator in partnership with the Behavioural Supports Ontario Provincial Coordinating Office and brainXchange.
+Sharon Osvald is the BSO Provincial Lived Experience Faciltator in partnership with the Behavioural Supports Ontario Provincial Coordinating Office and brainXchange.

 Who is this for?